 For guardianship cases, does JAC pay for the examining committee appointed by the court?

 May a court reporter bill for the “first hour appearance fee” a second time when appearing at depositions of multiple witnesses in a single session relating to the same defendant?

-I have been requested to transcribe civil proceedings in a domestic relations case.
-How do I bill for these services?
+A court reporter has been requested to transcribe civil proceedings in a domestic relations case.
+How does the court reporter bill for these services?